 Putting the T in STEM: Interview with Naomi Meredith

-June 15, 2022STEM as the Foundation of Construction: Interview with Daphene Koch
+STEM as the Foundation of Construction: Interview with Daphene Koch

 Syntax

 The biggest barrier to learning a programming language?
 Syntax.
 The word “syntax” refers to the symbols, words, and rules that define the structure of a programming language, functioning much like the words and grammar behind a spoken language like English.
-Parenthesis, brackets, colons, semicolons, and keywords like “if,” “for,” “while,” and “print” are all examples of syntax commonly used in programming languages.
-Developing an intuition for when and how to properly use coding syntax can often prove to be just as challenging as learning a new spoken language like Spanish or Chinese.
+Parentheses, brackets, colons, semicolons, and keywords like “if,” “for,” “while,” and “print” are all examples of syntax commonly used in programming languages.
+Developing an intuition for when and how to use coding syntax can often be just as challenging as learning a new spoken language like Spanish or Chinese.

 Block Coding